-The Company depends on license agreements that form the basis of its proprietary technology, and, with the exception of its majority-owned subsidiary, Optex Opthalmologics, Inc., a Delaware corporation ("Optex"), the Company relies on sponsored research agreements for its research and development efforts.
-The license agreements that have been entered into by the Company typically require the use of due diligence in developing and bringing products to market and the payment of certain milestone amounts that in some instances may be substantial.
-With the exception of Optex, the Company is also obligated to make royalty payments on the sales, if any, of products resulting from such licensed technology and, is responsible for the costs of filing and prosecuting patent applications and maintaining issued patents.
-With the exception of Optex, the Company does not currently have laboratory facilities, and, accordingly, certain research and development activities of the Company is intended to be conducted by universities or other institutions pursuant to sponsored research agreements.
+The Company depends on license agreements from third parties that form the $\,$ basis of its proprietary technology.
+Optex owns the proprietary rights that form the basis of the Catarex technology.
+In general, the Company also relies on sponsored research agreements for its research and development efforts.
+However, the research and development for the Catarex device is jointly conducted at the laboratory facilities of the Company's subsidiary, Optex, and at the laboratory facilities of Bausch & Lomb and some of the research and development concerning the 2-5A Chimeric Antisense Technology is conducted at the laboratory facilities of the Company's subsidiary, Gemini Technologies, Inc. The license agreements that have been entered into by the Company typically require the Company's use of due diligence in developing and bringing products to market and the payment of certain milestone amounts that in some instances may be substantial.
+With the exception of its license from Optex, the Company is also obligated to make royalty payments on the sales, if any, of products resulting from such licensed technology.
+The Company is also responsible for the costs of filing and prosecuting patent applications and maintaining issued patents.
+Certain research and development activities of the Company are intended to be conducted by universities or other institutions pursuant to sponsored research agreements.
 The sponsored research agreements entered into and contemplated to be entered into by the Company generally require periodic payments on an annual, quarterly or monthly basis.